 Regardless of where you are, get free, 24/7 access to the same applications available in campus computer labs, like SPSS and MATLAB.

-Share group reports, presentations, and other temporary files with FSU Dropbox, where files remain available for up to 20 days.
+Share group reports, presentations, and other temporary files with NiFTy, FSU's file transfer service.
+(Files remain available for up to 20 days.)

 Store documents in the cloud and collaborate and edit documents in real time with classmates.
 Once signed in, click the app launcher icon in the top-left corner.